 - The fifth day of the week would be an opportunity for training and reflection on your journey.
 This will be split between training led by the Divisional Youth Specialist and self-directed learning through reading and self-reflection.

-The gap year may also include the chance to be part of the FORGE training, which is hosted annually and provides training to consider how to be more missional in your own community and a Christian tour for a week during the 9 month period.
+The gap year may also include the chance to be part of the FORGE training, which is hosted annually and provides training to consider how to be more missional in your own community and a Christian tour for a week during the gap year period.

 We would be interested in talking with you as to your interests and gifts to ensure you get the most out of the experience.